 (Click the image to enlarge)

 Sex determination in the egg

-Agri Advanced Technologies is currently working on two optical technologies for sex determination in eggs: the hyperspectral measurement technology (under the product name CHEGGY already in use) and the Raman spectroscopic method (currently in research).
+Agri Advanced Technologies is currently working on two optical technologies for sex determination in eggs: the hyperspectral measurement technology (under the product name CHEGGY already in use) and the early spectroscopic method (currently in research).
 Both methods use light to determine the sex of an embryo in the egg.
 In extensive preliminary investigations under laboratory conditions, the functionality and the advantages of these approaches were clearly demonstrated regarding accuracy of the determination and hatch results.

 Hyperspectral Measurement TechnologyMarket-ready

 Already in use